g-merrill/making-a-flask-react-app-from-scratch/README.md

 …
 ```
-78) git commit and push ejected branch to origin before doing the following
+1)  git commit and push the master branch before doing the following
-79) In the terminal :
+2)  In the terminal :
 ```
 $ cd react-frontend/
 $ npm run eject